alesof/QuadrupedRobot/README.md

 1. Run the simulation using `roslaunch project project.launch`

-2. Start the controller using `rosrun project planner_node`
+2. Start the controller using `rosrun project apf`

 3. Press play in gazebo to start the simulation